This post is also available in: Español

-What is “probable cause” for a police officer to make a DUI arrest?
+What is probable cause for a police officer to make a DUI arrest?

-“Probable cause” means that the officer has articulable facts coupled with a reasonable belief that you have consumed alcohol or drugs and are too impaired to drive.
+Probable cause means that the officer has articulable facts coupled with a reasonable belief that you have consumed alcohol or drugs and are too impaired to drive.
 That means the officer cannot just think you might have had a few drinks.
 You must also display physical signs of impairment, such as:

-None of these things “proves” you are intoxicated.
+None of these things proves you are intoxicated.
 Only a blood test can definitively prove you have been drinking or using drugs.
 These things only establish that there are sufficient grounds for a blood or breath test.

-They didn’t read me my rights!
+They didn’t read me my rights.
 I’m free, right?

 Wrong.
-This is the biggest myth in the legal world, thanks to countless TV shows and movies.
-“Reading your rights,” properly known as Mirandizing you, only needs to be done when a police officer questions you about the crime after you’ve been taken into custody.
+This is the biggest myth in the legal world, thanks to countless television shows and movies.
+Reading your rights is properly known as “Mirandizing.”
+It only needs to be done when a police officer questions you about the crime after you’ve been taken into custody.
 Even if they fail to Mirandize you, it doesn’t mean you’re free; it only means some of your statements can’t be used in court.